reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-However, a tuple in a pay amount must specify the amount and the `{!reach} Token`.
+However, a tuple in a pay amount must specify the amount and the `{!rsh} Token`.
 You can fix this
-by adding the `{!reach} Token` to the tuple:
+by adding the `{!rsh} Token` to the tuple:

 ```reach
 // tok : Token